aryam643/_fastapi_/README.md

-# HROne E-commerce Backend API
+# E-commerce Backend API

-A FastAPI-based backend application built for the HROne Backend Intern task.
+A FastAPI-based backend application.
 It provides RESTful APIs for managing products and orders using MongoDB.

 ## Features